Salix-OS/docs.salixos.org/content/faq/hostname.md

 ---
-title: "How do I change the default system hostname"
+title: "How do I change the default system hostname?"
+menutitle: "Change the default hostname"
 ---

 The easy way to do it, is to simply run the `gtkhostsetup` Salix system